-Please note that your Mac will automatically delete files in the Trash Folder after thirty days, so don't leave it too long!
+Please note that your Mac will automatically delete files in the Trash Folder after 30 days, so don't leave it too long!
 If you have multiple files to recover, you can select as many as you want at the same time and put them all back in one click.

 There is little to complain about with this quick and painless method.
 The only drawback is that it only works for files that haven't been completely deleted yet.

-2. Recover Deleted Videos from Time Machine Backup
+2. Recover Deleted Videos From Time Machine Backup

 For those of you that have it set up, you will be able to recover permanently deleted videos from Mac Time Machine.
 This is Apple's in-house backup software, which periodically backs up your data for just such an occasion as this.